paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/failure_identification_focus.md

 (meca_4_4_1)=
 ## Failure dominance and focus of the prediction

-The first step before starting a reliability assessment is a clear definition of its objective and scope, i.e. the question and the associated boundary conditions shall be clearly stated and understood, see **Chapter 5 (Part I)** for details.
+The first step before starting a reliability assessment is a clear definition of its objective and scope, i.e. the question and the associated boundary conditions shall be clearly stated and understood, see {numref}`methodologies` for details.
 Knowing the objective and scope is important also because it implicitly defines which events and consequently {term}`failure mechanisms <Failure mechanism>` need to be considered.

-Before going into the detailed reliability assessment of a mechanical item, it is helpful to identify its main working principle using the classifications presented in  below.
+Before going into the detailed reliability assessment of a mechanical item, it is helpful to identify its main working principle using the classifications presented in {numref}`meca-table4-3` below.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'meca_table4_3')" placeholder="Search table...">